esercanikk/cv/README.md

 Now when you edit anything, it will update on the fly.

+## Generating PDF

+Visit http://localhost:5000 in Chrome or Firefox or any Chromium based browser, then add press `Ctrl + P` then enable `print backgrounds`.
+And choose `Save as PDF` in above.
+Now ready to go!

 ## Contributing

 Merge requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.